maiscodes/Staphbook/README.md

 - annotate groups and view generic statistics about each group

 ## Prerequisites
-- Node.js v.10.15.3 (newer versions should be supported)
+- Node.js v.10.15.3 (other versions may be supported)
-- PostgresSQL v12.3 (newer versions should be supported)
+- PostgresSQL v14 (other versions may be supported)
 - Can run on Windows and MacOS
 - Bactopia Output Files  (V3.00)
+  - Old folder structure currently supported, recommended to download data from releases.

 ## Installation Process
 ### PostgreSQL Setup